vpsfreecz/vpsfree-client/README.md

 vpsFree-Client
 ==============
 vpsFree-Client is a Ruby CLI and client library for vpsFree.cz API.
+It is based on vpsadmin-client, which is in turn based on haveapi-client.
+Check haveapi-client for more extensive documentation.

 ## Installation